gin66/FastAccelStepper/README.md

 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
 * Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!

+General behaviour:
+* The desired end position to move to is set by calls to moveTo() and move()
+* The desired end position is in case of moveTo() as absolute value given#
+* For move() the delta is added to the latest desired end position
+* The stepper tries to reach the given desired end position as fast as possible with adherence to acceleration/deceleration
+* If the stepper is e.g. running towards position 1000 and moveTo(0) is called at position 500, then the stepper will
+	1. decelerate, which means it will overshoot position 500
+    2. stop and accelerate towards 0
+    3. eventually coast for a while and then decelerate
+    4. stop

 ### AVR

 * allows up to roughly 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)